Blog

 What Are The Symptoms?

-The symptoms of acetaminophen poisoning will usually manifest in a pet a few hours after ingestion.
+The symptoms of acetaminophen (Tylenol) toxicity in pets will typically appear a few hours after they have ingested the medication.
 Symptoms include rapid or labored breathing, nausea, vomiting, abdominal pain, swelling around the face, neck, or limbs, discolored gums, dark urine, jaundice, and—if treatment isn’t started quickly—coma or death.

 What Do I Do if My Pet Ingests Acetaminophen?